 Driving from the Inland Empire was super easy.
 It was actually a very quick trip.
 We drove 6 miles past the turn-off from the I-10 because I thought for sure it was further!
 Oops!
 The best way to come in to the park is through the West entrance.
 The West Visitor’s Center is in the town of Joshua Tree, but not inside the National Park.
 By entering this way, we were able to stop by the Visitor’s Center a couple of miles before actually paying and entering the park.
 There are 3 visitor centers right outside the park depending on what side you are coming in from.

 Getting into the park is easy.
 If you have a National Park Interagency Pass, which retails for $80, you can get into any national park for an entire year.
+This was worth it for us because we planned on going into at least 8 national parks this year!
 To enter the park for 7 days, you pay $25.
 This does not include whatever you pay to camp inside the park.
 Camping inside the park ranges from $10-$20 a night.

 Reminder: there is no cell phone service after this point.
 Once you pass the entry booth into the park, we did not get any cell phone reception.
 It’s extremely nice when you’re trying to get away and relax!
 Somewhat annoying when you need to call people in your party!
 Haha.